alexa-samples/skill-sample-nodejs-demo-store-amazon-pay/README.md

 # Build an Alexa Skill with Amazon Pay - Demo Store
-Do you currently sell goods or services on other channels but want to expand to Alexa to reach new and existing customers?
+Do you currently sell real world goods or services on other channels but want to expand to Alexa to reach new and existing customers?
 Good news, with [Amazon Pay](https://developer.amazon.com/alexa-skills-kit/make-money/amazon-pay), you can offer a seamless voice purchasing experience to your customers, allowing them to purchase real-world goods and services via Alexa - without having to leave the voice experience.

 This custom skill is a demo store that showcases how to use Amazon Pay for your shopping experiences with Alexa.